Skip to main content

 Book

 Your workspace in Slant.
-A book contains all your clients, prospects, contacts, tasks, and other data.
-Think of it like a Slack workspace—everything is organized within your book.
+A book contains all your clients, prospects, other contacts, tasks, and other data.
+Think of it like a Slack workspace — everything is organized within your book.
 Each book has a principal (the advisor who owns it) and can have multiple team members with different access levels.
 Learn more about book settings

 Household